ehazlett/locksmith-chrome/readme.md

 # Installation
-Since this is still experimental, you will need to clone this repo, open `chrome://extensions`, select `Load unpacked extension...`, and browse to this directory.
+Since this is still experimental, you will need to clone this repo, open `chrome://extensions`, select `Load unpacked extension...`, and browse to the `locksmith` directory in this repo.

 # Usage
 This will query the locksmith API asynchronously whenever you load a page.
 It